portal-hq/portal_flutter_example/README.md

 # Portal Flutter SDK Example

-This repository demonstrates how to integrate and use the [PortalSwift SDK](https://github.com/portal-hq/PortalSwift) in a Flutter application for iOS.
+This repository demonstrates how to integrate and use the Portal iOS and Portal Android SDK in a Flutter application.
 It provides a simple interface to initialize the Portal SDK and create a wallet, showcasing a straightforward use case for developers.

 ---